Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/impl.md

 }
 ```

-Finally, lets update our cat implementation to return the Mischievous<Cat> type:
+Finally, lets update our cat implementation to return a concrete `Mischievous<Cat>` type:

 ```rust,no_run
 // File: cat.rs